Protocols

 Command Frame Examples #

-Note that most of the examples below do not take into account that the particular app or FW command request typically occupies the first byte in the data (following the frame header byte), which makes 1 byte less available for actual command content.
+Note that most of the examples below do not take into account that the particular app or firmware command request typically occupies the first byte in the data (following the frame header byte), which makes 1 byte less available for actual command content.

 These examples clarify endpoints and commands using the framing protocol: